zonemaster/zonemaster-backend/docs/Configuration.md

 **Deprecated.** Use [MYSQL.user] or [POSTGRESQL.user] instead.

-The [MYSQL.user] and [POSTGRESQL.user] properties take precedense over this.
+The [MYSQL.user] and [POSTGRESQL.user] properties take precedence over this.

 ### password

 **Deprecated.** Use [MYSQL.password] or [POSTGRESQL.password] instead.

-The [MYSQL.password] and [POSTGRESQL.password] properties take precedense over this.
+The [MYSQL.password] and [POSTGRESQL.password] properties take precedence over this.

 ### database_host

 **Deprecated.** Use [MYSQL.host] or [POSTGRESQL.host] instead.

-The [MYSQL.host] and [POSTGRESQL.host] properties take precedense over this.
+The [MYSQL.host] and [POSTGRESQL.host] properties take precedence over this.

 ### database_name

 **Deprecated.** Use [MYSQL.database], [POSTGRESQL.database] or [SQLite.file] instead.

-The [MYSQL.database], [POSTGRESQL.database], [SQLite.file] properties take precedense
+The [MYSQL.database], [POSTGRESQL.database], [SQLite.file] properties take precedence
 over this.

 ### polling_interval